-- A. All elevations of single-family or two-family dwelling units shall have a similar level of architectural treatment and detail. - B. Single-family and two-family dwelling units on flag lots that are located away from the street shall maintain a street presence, be oriented toward the street, and be visible from the street. - C. Architectural treatment and detail for side and rear elevations shall be accomplished through: - 1.
-The incorporation of windows and/or doors; - 2.
-A change in the use of material types or textures; - 3.
-The use of offsets or insets, such as bays; - 4.
-A vertical or horizontal change to a wall plane; and/or - 5.
-Vertical breaks or changes to roof lines.
+- A. Single-family dwelling and duplex structures on flag lots that are located away from the street shall maintain a street presence, be oriented toward and visible from the street. - B. All residential elevations shall have a similar level of architectural treatment and detail.
+Residential buildings shall be designed to include at least four of the following: - 1.
+The incorporation of a porch or balcony; - 2.
+The incorporation of windows and doors; - 3.
+A change in material types or textures; - 4.
+The use of offsets or insets, such as bays; - 5.
+A vertical or horizontal change to a wall plane; - 6.
+Vertical breaks or changes to roof lines - 7.
+The use of masonry or stone on 30% or more of the building façade;